xdmushui/partner-center-sdk/develop/EULA-Partner-Center-SDK.md

    - **Distribution Rights.** The code and test files described below are distributable if included with the software.
      i.
 REDIST.TXT Files.
 You may copy and distribute the object code form of code listed on the REDIST list in the software, if any.

      ii.
 Sample Code, Templates, and Styles.
-You may copy, modify, and distribute the source and object code form of code marked as “sample”, “template”, “simple styles”, and “sketch styles”.
+You may copy, modify, and distribute the source and object code form of code marked as "sample", "template", "simple styles", and "sketch styles".

      iii.
 Third Party Distribution.
 You may permit distributors of your applications to copy and distribute any of this distributable code you elect to distribute with your applications.

    - **Distribution Requirements.** For any code you distribute, you must:
      i. add significant primary functionality to it in your applications;

-     ii. require distributors and external end users to agree to terms that protect it and Microsoft at least as much as this agreement; and”.
+     ii. require distributors and external end users to agree to terms that protect it and Microsoft at least as much as this agreement; and".

      iii. indemnify, defend, and hold harmless Microsoft from any claims, including attorneys’ fees, related to the distribution or use of your applications, except to the extent that any claim is based solely on the unmodified distributable code.